fuchstraumer/fuchstraumer.github.io/_posts/2018-7-20-Asset-Loading-Plugin.md

 };
 {% endhighlight %}

-Then, the client code implementing this destructor becomes trivial:
+Then, the client code implementing this delete function becomes trivial (as a bonus, I imagine either generating these functions via a script or via templates/virtual classes would be rather easy, too!):

 {% highlight cpp %}
 static void* LoadObjFile(const char* fname) {